OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-stir-futures-discounting.rst

     Pair<MulticurveProviderDiscount, CurveBuildingBlockBundle> MULTICURVE_PAIR =
       StandardDataSetsMulticurveEUR.getCurvesEurOisL3();

-This load in a multi-curve provider and the building block of the Jacobian matrices.
+This loads in a multi-curve provider and the building block of the Jacobian matrices.
 The second object is required for sensitivity to market quote computation.

 The provider consists of two curves: a EUR discounting curve - calibrated on EUR EONIA swaps - and a EUR EURIBOR 3M forward curve.